3.1 Legal basis for processing

 in each case provided such interests are not overridden by your privacy interests.

-Any consent UBS has obtained to process ordinary personal data does not apply for the purposes of the EU General Data Protection Regulation 2016/679 ("EU GDPR").
-Instead, for the purposes of the EU GDPR, UBS relies on the lawful grounds of compliance with a legal obligation, contractual necessity or legitimate interests (as specified in this notice) and UBS' ability to rely on any such consent for the purposes of the EU GDPR is hereby waived or extinguished.
-For the avoidance of doubt, any consent given for any other reason, for instance (and if applicable) compliance with the Federal Act on Data Protection or the banking secrecy provision of the Swiss Federal Act on Banks and Savings Banks remains unaffected by this paragraph.
+To the extent UBS has obtained your consent to process ordinary personal data in the past in any product-specific terms and conditions for the purposes of data protection law only, UBS will no longer rely on such consent, but instead will rely on lawful grounds of compliance with a legal obligation, contractual necessity or legitimate interests (as specified in this notice), and UBS' ability to rely on that consent is hereby waived or extinguished.
+For the avoidance of doubt, any consent given for any other reason, for instance (and if applicable) e-Privacy (including direct marketing) or banking secrecy, remains unaffected by this paragraph.

 Where the personal data we collect from you is needed to meet our legal or regulatory obligations or enter into an agreement with you, if we cannot collect this personal data there is a possibility we may be unable to on-board you as a client or provide products or services to you (in which case we will inform you accordingly).